payeezy/google_pay/README.md

 ## Requirements

 - Android version 4.4 (KitKat) or higher
-- The Pay with Google application installed on an Android mobile device
+- The Google Pay application installed on an Android mobile device
 - The latest version of Google Play Services (11.4.x)

 ## Obtaining Credentials